-If you visit www.walsall.gov.uk/ctax/having\trouble\paying\your\council\tax you will find an income and expenditure form which will help us work out the best way to help you.
+If you visit go.walsall/council-tax/having-trouble-paying-your-council-tax you will find an income and expenditure form which will help us work out the best way to help you.

-We have established a Council Tax Hardship Scheme to help those who are in receipt of Council Tax Support and are in severe financial hardship.
+We have established a Council Tax Hardship Scheme to help those who are in severe financial hardship.

-If you need any independent help or advice please contact one of the advice agencies detailed on page 15.
+If you need any independent help or advice please contact one of the advice agencies detailed on back page.